Gary Neville: International career

 Neville briefly took over the England captaincy during this game after the substitution of David Beckham due to an injury shortly after half-time, despite the previous match's deputy captain John Terry also being on the field.

 After the defeat to Portugal, Neville announced that he would continue to be available for selection for his country under new coach Steve McClaren and added that, unlike some former international teammates, he would not ever make the decision to retire from the England set-up, saying, "That decision is not Gary Neville's to make".
 As one of three club captains (along with Terry and Steven Gerrard) in the first-choice England line-up, he was mentioned as a contender for the England captaincy vacated by Beckham after elimination from the World Cup.
 However, Terry was given the job and Steven Gerrard made vice-captain.

-On 11 October, Neville was involved in a game-changing incident during a Euro 2008 qualifier against Croatia when his straightforward backpass took an unfortunate bounce and caused goalkeeper Paul Robinson to miss his kick, which resulted in the ball ending up in the net.
-Although Robinson was at the centre of the moment, Neville was officially credited with an own goal, the second of his England career; he has scored no goals for England.
+On 11 October, Neville was involved in a game-changing incident during a Euro 2008 qualifier against Croatia when his straightforward backpass hit a divot and took an unfortunate bounce, causing goalkeeper Paul Robinson to miss his kick, which resulted in the ball ending up in the net.
+Although Robinson was at the centre of the moment, Neville was officially credited with an own goal, the second of his England career; he scored no goals for England in his 85 international appearances.

-On 7 February 2007, Neville won his 85th cap in England's 1–0 friendly defeat to Spain.
+On 7 February 2007, Neville won his 85th and final cap in England's 1–0 friendly defeat to Spain at Wembley.
 His appearance took him to within one cap of equalling Sansom's record for an England full-back, and eighth in the all-time appearances list for his country.
 However, an ankle injury suffered on 17 March 2007 while playing for Manchester United robbed him of the chance to equal Sansom's record, as he was forced to miss the Euro 2008 qualifiers against Israel and Andorra on 24 March and 28 respectively.
 Surgery on his ankle ruled him out of two summer matches at the new Wembley Stadium, and then a calf muscle injury delayed his recovery in the autumn.
 These injury problems together with a perceived decline in ability threatened to put an end to Neville's international playing career.
+England ultimately failed to qualify for Euro 2008 following a 3–2 home defeat to Croatia on 21 November.

 On 24 May 2009, Neville was given a surprise recall to the England squad by Fabio Capello for the World Cup qualifiers against Kazakhstan and Andorra, but did not feature in any of these games.

 Neville holds or co-holds a number of England records: